LaunchPadLab/lp-components/docs.md

 An input component that wraps a `DatePicker` component from the [react-datepicker][160] library.
 This wrapper adds the following functionality to `DatePicker`:

--   Adapts it to receive `redux-forms`-style input props.
+-   Adapts it to receive `redux-form`-style input props.
 -   Converts value type from [moment][161] to [Date][162].
 -   Adds name and error labels.